Algebraization of absolute perfectoidization via section rings: Derived category of quasi-coherent sheaves on formal schemes

 However, our construction of the absolute perfectoidization of the structure sheaf on formal schemes in \Cref{SubSectionAbsPerfdArc} is based on the derived category of all sheaves, so we need to compare these two categories.

-We believe that the results in this section are well known to experts, but we could not find a reference for some of them, so we include detailed proofs for completeness.
+We believe that the results in this section are well known to experts (for example, \cite{zavyalov2025Almost}), but we could not find a complete reference for some of them, so we include detailed proofs for completeness.

 \begin{notation} Throughout this section, let \(\mscrX\) be an adic quasi-compact separated formal scheme with an ideal sheaf of definition \(\mcalI\) and let \(R\) be a complete adic ring with an ideal of definition \(I\).
 For each \(n \geq 1\), we denote by